Explainable Severity ranking via pairwise n-hidden comparison: a case study of glaucoma: Conclusions ad Future Works

 In this study, we introduce an approach aimed at enhancing the interpretability of severity ranking through a series of hidden comparisons.
 The results indicate that our proposed comparison method, which emphasizes a more refined dimension of feature space, outperforms conventional comparisons in terms of predictive accuracy.
-Along with the ranking model, we put forth an explainable AI (XAI) framework to provide a comprehensive interpretation of ranking decisions through pairwise comparisons.
-Our XAI framework exhibits a substantial improvement in m-IoUs and appears to move closer to user-centric explanations.
+Along with the ranking model, we put forth an pairwise XAI usage to provide a comprehensive interpretation of ranking decisions through pairwise comparisons.
 We also recommend using fewer comparisons when dealing with limited annotations and acquiring more annotations for cross-sectional comparison.

-We further identify several open challenges for future research, including addressing noise in cross-sectional settings, enhancing ranking comparisons (such as list-net, multitask, and multilabel learning), improving feature representations (via self-supervised learning and foundational models), and advancing image registrations.